emberjs/guides/source/tutorial/installing-addons.md

 });
 ```

-If you were running `ember serve` in another shell, restart the server to include Mirage in your build.
+If you were running `ember serve` or `ember test --serve` in another shell, restart each of those servers to include Mirage in your build.

 Note that at this point of the tutorial, the data is still provided by the `app/routes/rentals.js` file.
 We will make use of the mirage data we set up here in the upcoming section called [Using Ember Data](../ember-data/).